robertopauletto/javascript/README.md

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
   - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.

-    > Why?
+    > Perchè?
 It’s easier to tell which properties are using the shorthand.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';
     const lukeSkywalker = 'Luke Skywalker';

-    // bad
+    // male
     const obj = {
       episodeOne: 1,
       twoJediWalkIntoACantina: 2,